 As a student at Truman, you gain experience that can give you an even greater edge for admission to veterinary school.
 Participate in job shadowing, internships, study abroad, and research.
 Gain hands-on experience at the 400-acre University Farm, home to a herd of Gelbvieh cattle and a herd of riding horses.

 Getting accepted into veterinary school is extremely competitive.
 You can increase your odds by getting actively involved with everything that interests you.
 And with nearly 240 student organizations, Truman makes this easy.
 Connect with other pre-veterinary majors as a member of our Pre-Veterinary Club.
-Expand your network by joining the Show Cattle Team, Equestrian Team, Horseman’s Association, or Herpetology Club.
+Expand your network by joining the Equestrian Team or Herpetology Club.
 No matter what your interests are, at Truman you build lifelong connections through a whole host of organizations, sports, honor societies, and service organizations.

 Begin a Successful Future at Truman